GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 When inserting an extension into an AstroData object, the same caution to extension name and version, and to the reference versus copy issues applies.
-Instead of repeating ourselves, we refer to users to discusssion above in the "Appending" section.
+Instead of repeating ourselves, we refer to users to the discusssion above in the "Appending" section.

 With that in mind, let us present a few examples of insertion.